GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Introduction

-In this paper, we propose a novel global-local fusion-based cloud removal (GLF-CR) algorithm that incorporates the contributions of SAR images described above.
-Specifically, it contains two parallel backbones developed for optical and SAR image representation learning, where SAR features are used in a hierarchical manner to compensate for the loss of information.
+To tackle the issues and limitations above, we propose a novel global-local fusion-based cloud removal (GLF-CR) algorithm by exploring the full potential of SAR image.
+It has been shown that SAR images help to recover texture details by compensating for the missing information in cloudy regions~\citep{meraner2020cloud}.
+In addition, since a SAR image is not obscured by clouds, it contains reliable global contextual information that can provide valuable guidance for capturing global interactions between contexts to maintain global consistency with the remaining cloud-free regions.
+Specifically, GLF-CR contains two parallel backbones developed for optical and SAR image representation learning, where SAR features are used in a hierarchical manner to compensate for the loss of information.
 Inspired by Transformer architectures~\citep{vaswani2017attention} that can capture global interactions between contexts, we propose a SAR-guided global context interaction (SGCI) block in which SAR features are used to guide the interactions of global optical feature.
 Furthermore, a SAR-based local feature compensation (SLFC) block is proposed to transfer complementary information from the corresponding regions in the SAR features to the optical features, where dynamic filtering is used to handle speckle noise.
 Consequently, the proposed algorithm can generate knowledgeable features with comprehensive information, thereby yielding high-quality cloud-free images.

-In a nutshell, the contributions of our work are three-fold: \begin{itemize} \item We propose a novel SAR-based cloud removal algorithm, {\it GLF-CR}.
-It incorporates SAR’s contribution to restoring reliable texture details and maintaining global consistency, thus enabling the region occluded by cloud cover to be effectively reconstructed. \item We propose a SAR-guided global context interaction (SGCI) block, in which the SAR feature is used to guide the global interactions between contexts in order to ensure that the structure of the recovered cloud-free region is consistent with the remaining cloud-free regions. \item We propose a SAR-guided local feature compensation (SLFC) block to enhance the transference of complementary information embedded in the SAR image while avoiding the influence of speckle noise, and thus generate more reliable texture details. \end{itemize}
+To sum up, the contributions of this work are three-fold: \begin{itemize} \item We propose a novel SAR-based cloud removal algorithm, {\it GLF-CR}.
+It incorporates the contribution of SAR to restoring reliable texture details and maintaining global consistency, thus enabling the region occluded by cloud cover to be effectively reconstructed. \item We propose a SAR-guided global context interaction (SGCI) block, in which the SAR feature is used to guide the global interactions between contexts in order to ensure that the structure of the recovered cloud-free region is consistent with the remaining cloud-free regions. \item We propose a SAR-guided local feature compensation (SLFC) block to enhance the transference of complementary information embedded in the SAR image while avoiding the influence of speckle noise, and thus generate more reliable texture details. \end{itemize}